George Street, Sydney: Transport

 On 8 December 1899, an electric tramway was opened along George Street to Harris Street.
 This reduced the traditional dependence on horses and human feet.

 In 1959 the trams were replaced by diesel buses.
+In 1987 the congestion caused by the number of cars meant it was faster to walk from Circular Quay to Town Hall than to catch the bus.
 Bus lanes were introduced from Bridge Street to Broadway southbound and Broadway to Jamiestown Street northbound in July 1997.
 Until October 2015, George Street was the busiest street in Sydney in terms of number of buses per hour; most bus services to the inner western and north-western suburbs traveled along part of or most of George Street.

 Many of the principal railway stations in the Sydney city centre are located on or near George Street.
 At the northern end of George Street, is Circular Quay station.
 Wynyard underground station was constructed in the same period at a location adjacent to George Street, with a major entrance to George Street near Hunter Street.
 Next south is Town Hall station is located under George Street near the Sydney Town Hall and at the southern end is Sydney Central station.